ljluestc/terraform-provider-aws/website/docs/r/lb_cookie_stickiness_policy.html.markdown

   - If set to `0`, the cookie expires when the browser is closed (browser-session cookie).
   - If set to a positive integer, the cookie expires after that many seconds.
   - If omitted, stickiness is disabled.
+  - If set to `0`, the cookie expires when the browser is closed (browser-session cookie).
+  - If set to a positive integer, the cookie expires after that many seconds.
+  - If omitted, stickiness is disabled.
+  - If set to `0`, the cookie expires when the browser is closed (browser-session cookie).
+  - If set to a positive integer, the cookie expires after that many seconds.
+  - If omitted, stickiness is disabled.

 ## Attributes Reference